murgurgulor/the-murgurgu-lore/src/site/notes/Writing/Fantasy Project/_Thaumachromia.md

 # Manifestations
 Thaumachrome can be channeled into different effects called Manifestations.
 There are 8 types of Manifestation identified.
 Four of these have a direct effect on the natural elements: Fire, Water, Air and Earth.
 These Manifestations are called the Physical Manifestations.

 The other four Manifestations are not as easily defined and have a less tangible and perceivable effect.
 They have been called Force, Mind, Growth and Decay.
 Two of these Manifestations - Force and Mind - are called the Metaphysical Manifestations.
-The other two - Growth and Decay - are called the Existential Manifestations, which encompasses Growth and Decay.
+The other two - Growth and Decay - are called the Existential Manifestations.

 Metaphysical Manifestations can be combined with Physical Manifestations to achieve new effects - but not with each other.
 The Existential Manifestations can be combined with any other Manifestation to achieve new effects.

 Through single and combined use of Manifestations a total of 29 different Manifested effects can be achieved.